 Cantaloupe Ice Cream

-Cantaloupe grew profusely in our garden this year so we decided to try a few “experimental” recipes.
+Cantaloupe grew profusely in our garden this year, so we decided to try a few “experimental” recipes to make good use of it.
 This recipe for cantaloupe ice cream ended up being a real “keeper.”
 Scott said it was his favorite ice cream EVER!
 Now that is something to remember.

 Side note: cantaloupe is known to help those who have insomnia by reducing the body’s heart rate, reducing stress, and helping with relaxation.